 This is not meant to be a discussion of mechanics or strats; there are about a million ways to do most bosses, just follow the instructions you’re given by your raid lead.
 This is meant more as tips & tricks for healers.
 My apologies if I sound biased towards a particular strat 🙂

-- Depending on group comp, folks have been splitting DPS into mag on top and stam on bottom, so remember to send the worm healer topside (or swap out sets).
+- Depending on group comp, lots of folks send mag on top and stam on bottom, so remember to send a worm healer topside (if you have one).

-- Also double check your Lady CP before you go in…
+- Also double check your Red CP before you go in…

 War Priests: Annoying AF aoe slow.
 They seem to like healers…

-Top: more trash.
-Yokeda Kai (top boss) is a lot of fun to heal through.
-There are two ways to do these, and your raid lead may have a preference.
-Some have the healer stand outside the group; I prefer to stand in the middle, right at the point where he splits into his adds.
+More trash.
+Yokeda Kai (top boss) is a lot of fun to heal on.
+There are two ways to do this, and your raid lead may have a preference.
+Some have the healer stand outside the group; I prefer to stand in the middle, right at the point where he splits into his adds; that way the adds don’t aggro on the furthest person away and fuck off to make out with me in the corner.
 Lay down a ritual & rune right there, springs three times from left to right.
 Here is a cheap-ass diagram of what I mean:

 Why springs left to right?
 Add 1 is typically given to the most experienced player because it’s more difficult to navigate the space their given.
 Add 4 is typically given to the least experienced, because they have the most room to run around like a chicken with their head cut off (so they’ll be ok for the 2 seconds before you get to them, theoretically).
 If the adds are on the move, gtfo.
 Remember to block the aoes, don’t dodge roll.
 If needed, regain resources when all the adds are down.
 Shield up when add phase comes; the longer the boss is up, the worse it’ll be.
 You may consider slotting Crushing Shock for this if your group is slow to interrupt (but shield up first).
 Don’t forget you may only have one or two horns up top; right at add split is the best time to pop it.